pasgabriele/lora-weather-station/External module/README.md

 ![anemometer wiring](https://raw.githubusercontent.com/pasgabriele/lora-weather-station/main/External%20module/Schematic_anemometer_2021-06-23.svg)

 The Anemometer is connected to the microcontroller GPIO23 and GND.
 After that, all we need to do then is to monitor for button presses which is pretty straightforward.
 We can use the pin interrupts method to monitor the button press (tips).
-When the reed switch closes the circuit (pressing the button), it triggers a software event (see Wind speed measurement section).
+When the reed switch closes the circuit (pressing the button), it triggers a software event (see Wind speed measurement section for software details).

 ## Wind vane ![](https://img.shields.io/badge/status-todo-red)